g3n1uss/OpticalDeMultiplexerSPP/README.md

 ## How to run the code?
 To try the code run "run_me.m".

+## What is "demultiplexor", "SPP", "Impedance"?

+Answers on these and other questions can be found on the corresponding [wiki page](https://github.com/g3n1uss/OpticalImpedanceDeMultiplexerSPP/wiki).

 ## What are the default settings?

 Default settings include a gold film, the resonace in 1st order,